PCfVW/Simple-HTN-Planner/README.md

 1. C++ code only runs the travel example from PyHop; other examples will follow.

 2. Planner and (travel) example are in one file (main.cpp); further commits will split planner and examples (planning domains), and I'll try to keep the C++ code as simple as possible.

+My current plan (:-) is to fork this project to produce a version able to run PyHop's blocks-world examples.